What Can You Really Do With a Nursing Informatics Degree?

 The electronic medical record (EMR) is more than just a library of patient information.
 EMRs serve as personal assistants to the nurse — flagging important reminders, compiling assessment findings, and updating care plans.
 While nurses enter data into the EMR on the front end, many play a role on the back end as well.

 Nurse informaticists work in healthcare information technology (IT), using their clinical expertise to optimize EMRs and other patient care software.
 These nurses have a high earning potential and career opportunities in the field are expanding.
-Learn about a career in nursing informatics.
+Learn about what you can do with a career nursing informatics.

 Popular Online MSN Programs